Guitar Lessons by Stephen Carrington

 I want to take lessons before I buy a guitar, to make sure I like it before I spend the money on an instrument.
 Do you have an extra guitar I could use during the intro lesson?

 Yes, I do!
 Just let me know your circumstances when you contact me about the intro lesson, and I'm sure we'll be fine.
 I keep an extra guitar here at the studio in case a student arrives at their lesson and then realizes they forgot their guitar; it stays at the studio so that it's always available if any student needs it, so I wouldn't be able to loan it out to one particular student between lessons...but you are welcome to use it for your intro lesson to see if guitar is something you want to pursue.
+This is a guitar, not a bass, and it is only available for use at my studio.

 Can I have the free intro lesson at my house?